abuzerasr/asrai-mcp/README.md

 ### Cursor / Windsurf / any MCP client

-Same config blocks above — add to the MCP settings of your client.
+Same config blocks above — paste into your MCP settings.

----

 **Step 3 — Restart your AI client** and ask: